SalesforceSFDC/Apex/README.md

 ```

 A class static variable is a global variable that is associated with a particular class.
 It exists regardless of whether you have actually created an instance of the class, and that a single instance of the variable is shared by all instances of the class and, in fact, by the entire application.

+### Loops

+While the `if` statement enables your application to do things based on a condition, loops tell your application to do the same thing again and again based on a condition.
+Apex supports the following types of loops:
+ * Do-While
+ * While
+ * For

+A `Do-While` loop checks the condition after the code has executed.
+A `While` loop checks the condition at the start, before the code executes.
+A `For` loop enables you to more finely control the condition used with the loop.
+Apex supports traditional `For` loops where you set the conditions, as well as For loops that use lists and SOQL queries as part of the condition.